 “Together the two are so much greater than two separate parts.”
 Yes, You Can!”

 Camp Journey is a camp providing a community of hope for children and their families touched by cancer.
 Dealing with childhood cancer can sometimes make “just being a kid” seem out of reach—and out of scope for the whole family.

 At Camp Journey, their goal is to change that perception and that reality.
 In this nurturing, medically supervised home-away-from-home, young cancer survivors can leave their worries behind for one magical week and immerse themselves in a fun-filled outdoor camp experience tailored expressly to their needs.
 Meanwhile, their families and caregivers can rest easy, knowing that trained oncology staff is on-site 24/7.

 Activities: Swimming, beach games, Arts & Crafts, hikes, singing, campfires, special theme-related activities, and even a nap!

-- A child diagnosed with cancer on active cancer therapy.
+- A child diagnosed with cancer in active cancer therapy.

-- A child who had bone marrow transplant (BMT) or stem cell transplantation (SCT).
+- A child who had a bone marrow transplant (BMT) or stem cell transplantation (SCT).

 - A child who has completed cancer therapy.